Learn about the nursing care management of patients with fractures in this nursing study guide.

-- Urine creatinine (Cr) clearance: Muscle trauma increases load of Cr for renal clearance.
+- Urine creatinine (Cr) clearance: Muscle trauma increases the load of Cr for renal clearance.

 - Coagulation profile: Alterations may occur because of blood loss, multiple transfusions, or liver injury.

-Management of a patient with fracture can belong to either emergent or post-emergent.
+Management of a patient with a fracture can belong to either emergent or post-emergent.

 - Immediately after injury, if a fracture is suspected, it is important to immobilize the body part before the patient is moved.

-- Adequate splinting is essential to prevent movement of fracture fragments.
+- Adequate splinting is essential to prevent the movement of fracture fragments.

 Nursing management for close and open fractures should be differentiated.